Kickstarter Update: Slow is smooth, smooth is fast.

 It was the first day of combat medic training when I first heard those words "Slow is smooth, smooth is fast".
 I had no idea how profoundly they’d affect me across time.
 We had put away our EMT textbooks, pulled out our tourniquets and TCCC (Tactical Combat Casualty Care) Cards and headed off to the dusty treeline at Fort Sam Houston to torture our battle buddies with nasopharyngeal airways and very high and very tight tourniquets.

-It turns out that if you approach a casualty with the full panic and anxiety that is emotionally warranted from watching someone you love get hurt, you aren’t much help to them.
+watching someone you love get hurt, you aren’t much help to them.
 In fact, you’re more of a liability than an asset.
 I owe all of you the same emotional gravity as I do someone who requires my care.
 Which is why I can’t let the magnitude of the responsibility I owe this community make me hesitate.
 It takes practice, discipline, and character to maintain one’s demeanor during a trauma.
 Going slow and therefore smoothly, actually gets the job done faster and with fewer mistakes.
 You have to silence the screaming anxiety and panic in your inner dialogue, and focus.
 Otherwise, you’re not helping your patient or your company.

 So here it is: our freezer had an equipment malfunction and was not at the correct temperature, but it was cold enough to evade detection for several months.
 The worst possible scenario.
 Frozen solid food that’s safe to eat but of a diminished taste and quality.
 It was a slow and insidious degradation by tiny degrees over the last two months...impossible to detect in the short term, but now impossible to ignore.
 And now we have to be willing to sacrifice it in order to save The Carnivore Bar.
 Tourniquets by their nature are a brutal tool.
 When the damage to an extremity is too great, the best option for the good of the whole, is to cut off the blood supply to the entire limb.
 You are purposefully risking the limb in order to lower the risk to the patient’s life.